docksal/docksal/README.md

     ```
     dsh update
     ```
-    _**Note**: This will overwrite your `docker-compose.yml`.
-If you have it customized but not controlled by git please make backup first._
+    **Note**: This will overwrite your `docker-compose.yml`.
+If you have it customized but not controlled by git please make backup first.

+    **Note**: if docker image for database container was updated then container will be re-created and you will need to _re-import your database._

-    _**Note Windows and Mac users:** if boot2docker VM image was updated then update will warn you that VM will be re-created.
-It means you will have to re-import your database._
+    **Note Windows and Mac users:** if boot2docker VM image was updated then update will warn you that VM will be re-created.
+It means you will have to _re-import your database._

 <a name="drupal-settings"></a>
 ## Drupal settings